karrioapi/karrio/docs/development/extending.md

 The good news is that making adding a custom carrier easy fits perfectly in Purplship vision.

 !!! caution
-    The not so great news is that integrating a custom carrier at this stage require:
+    To integrate a custom carrier at this stage, you will need:

     - A minimal knowledge of Python
-    - Writing code to extend the abstract classes
+    - Write code to extend the abstract classes
     - Use the plugin/extension structure available
-    - Reading and Understanding the carrier developer documentations
+    - Read and Understand the carrier API documentation

 ---